Uno (Better Call Saul): Main story

 In May 2002, Jimmy McGill is a struggling Albuquerque attorney.
-After representing three teenagers as a public defender, Jimmy is frustrated to be paid only $700.
-On his way out of the courthouse parking lot to meet a prospective client, Jimmy is stopped by parking attendant Mike Ehrmantraut.
+After representing three teenagers as a public defender, he is frustrated to be paid only $700.
+On his way out of the courthouse parking lot to meet a prospective client, Jimmy is stopped by attendant Mike Ehrmantraut.
 Mike refuses to let him exit until he pays cash or provides a court-supplied parking sticker.

 Jimmy meets with Betsy and Craig Kettleman, who are being investigated for embezzlement.
 They are hesitant to hire him and when Jimmy later tries to order them flowers while driving, he hits a man on a skateboard.
 The skateboarder's twin brother videotapes the incident and threatens to call the police unless Jimmy pays them.
 Recognizing their ruse, Jimmy refuses.
 Afterward, he returns to his "office" – the boiler room of a Vietnamese beauty salon – where he finds a check from Hamlin, Hamlin & McGill (HHM).
-Jimmy tears up the check and later accuses the partners of offering a token payment to cheat his brother Chuck McGill out of his share of the law firm.
-On his way out of HHM's office, he sees the Kettlemans entering, which causes him to angrily and repeatedly kick a trash can.
+Jimmy tears up the check and later accuses the partners of offering a token payment to cheat his brother Chuck McGill out of his partnership.
+On his way out of HHM, he sees the Kettlemans entering, which causes him to angrily and repeatedly kick a trash can.

 Jimmy visits Chuck, who is housebound and believes he has electromagnetic hypersensitivity.
 He has no working lights or appliances and works by lantern on a manual typewriter.
 Chuck refuses to accept a buyout from HHM and also suggests that Jimmy stop using the McGill name for his law practice.

 Jimmy tracks down the skateboarders, Cal and Lars, and tells them he got the nickname "Slippin' Jimmy" as a young man by faking "slip and fall" accidents for easy money.
 He arranges for one of them to be struck by Betsy's car, which will enable him to make another pitch to defend the Kettlemans.
 Instead of stopping to check on Cal after hitting him, the motorist drives off.
 Cal and Lars give chase, but when the car stops, an elderly woman exits.
 They try to make her pay and follow her into her house.
 Jimmy arrives moments later and begins to search, but is pulled into the house at gunpoint by Tuco Salamanca.